Intrastat data fields

 Trader Reference

-Although completion of this data field is optional, by including a reference number for each transaction reported.
-You can make it considerably easier to locate any documentation needed to resolve a query raised by a visiting officer.
-This can save you both time.
+Although providing this information is optional, by including a reference number or code for each transaction reported you can make it considerably easier to locate any documentation if HMRC needs to speak to you about it.

 Country of origin will be the two-digit alpha code for the country where the goods are deemed to originate from that you have now subsequently dispatched onwards from Northern Ireland.